italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 ### 2012

-- I obtained a Bachelor's degree in Law at the Federal University of Pernambuco, Brazil🇧🇷.
+- I obtained a Bachelor's degree in Law at the Federal University of Pernambuco, Brazil🇧🇷.]

+### 2011

+- I obtained [B2 First](https://www.cambridgeenglish.org/exams-and-tests/first/) Cambridge English Qualification, previously known as "Cambridge English: First" and the "First Certificate in English" (FCE).

 ### 1990